cloudera-labs/terraform-cdp-modules/modules/terraform-aws-bastion/README.md

 <!-- BEGIN_TF_DOCS -->
 # Terraform Module for AWS Bastion

-This module contains resource files and example variable definition files to create a Bastion service.
+This module contains resource files and example variable definition files to create a Bastion EC2 instance on AWS.
 This module can be used to assist in deploying Cloudera Data Platform (CDP) Public Cloud in a secure environment, where the CDP Environment requires a Bastion host.

 ## Usage